MicrosoftDocs/ATADocs/ATADocs/use-case-forged-pac.md

 2. If the detected Privilege escalation using forged authorization data attack was successful:
     -	If the DC on which the alert was raised is properly patched, it is a false positive.
-In this case, you should dismiss the alert and send an email notifying the ATA team at ATAEval@microsoft.com so we can continuously improve our detections.
+In this case, you should dismiss the alert and send an email notifying the ATA team at ATAEval@microsoft.com so ATA can continuously improve its detections.
     -	If the DC in the alert is not properly patched:
         -	If the service listed in the alert does not have its own authorization mechanism, this is a true positive and you should run your organization’s Incident Response (IR) process.
         -	If the service listed in the alert has an internal authorization mechanism that requests authorization data, it might be falsely identified as a Privilege escalation using forged authorization data attack.